 Now you need to imagine you are a reporter.
-We will be hosting live Ask Me Anything (AMA) sessions with some of our musicians and staff in the coming weeks.
+We will be recording Ask Me Anything (AMA) sessions with some of our musicians and staff in the coming weeks.
 This will give you the chance to ask questions about their different roles at BCMG.
-Complete the following parts in your logbook (page 11).
+To have your questions included in the session, please email them to firstname.lastname@example.org.
+You can then complete the following parts in your logbook (page 11).

-Watch the AMA session and write down their answers to your questions.
+You can watch all the AMA sessions HERE.
+Write down the answers to your questions.
 To give you an idea of the types of questions you could ask, have a look at our AMA Question Sheet HERE and below.
 What else did you learn about this person's role at BCMG?